Greg Jericho: Blog

 Jericho began blogging as Grog's Gamut in July 2008, his first post on the Tour de France.
 His blog primarily discusses classic films, sports and Australian politics, and has no fixed update schedule, although a new article is usually posted every few days.
 When blogging on politics, Jericho is frequently critical of Australia's conservative Coalition parties, and has been described as "partisan".

 Outing

 During the campaign for the 2010 federal election, ABC managing director Mark Scott cited a posting by Jericho in a speech on the topic of the media coverage of the election.
 Jericho's opinion was that coverage of the election had been driven by polls rather than policy, and that the public interest was suffering as a result.
-At the same time, Jericho attended and live-blogged the "media140" conference, which was also attended News Limited journalist James Massola.
+At the same time, Jericho attended and live-blogged the "media140" conference, which was also attended by News Limited journalist James Massola.
 During the conference, Massola and Jericho were seated at the same table, although Jericho states that the two did not speak on the day.